Skip to content

 1. Click Use Existing.

-2. Select the Foundry App generated from the wizard, click Associate and close the form.
+2. Select Foundry Apps, click Associate and close the form.

 3. Click Next.